Top 5 Cybersecurity Tips for Campaigns

 4. Test yourself on a free phishing quiz.

-5. Enroll all Gsuite users in enhanced security.
+5. Enroll all GSuite users in enhanced security.

 7. Designate a person to whom suspected phishing emails should be sent, as well as sending them along to US-CERT.